 Take some sunshine, add music from a wandering quintet, throw in some happy people, and you’ll have dancing in no time.
 This moment was unadulterated Essence of Carnival, and it wasn’t in the Piazza San Marco but far away in the smaller Campo S. Barnaba.

 High-end costumes are rented from some mask or costume shops for $300 or more per day.
-Masks were (and in some cultures still are) devised as instruments of magic, made of matter that contained spiritual power, not always benign.
-The mask’s maker often was required to follow specific rituals for protection from this power.
-Masks were used to stalk prey and to take custody of the animal’s spirit.
+Masks were (and in some cultures, still are) devised as instruments of magic; made of matter that contained spiritual power, not always benign.
+The mask-maker often was required to follow specific rituals for protection from this power.
+Masks were used to stalk prey, and to take custody of the animal’s spirit.
 “Disease” masks are known in China and Burma as central players in healing rituals, and the Sinhalese of Sri Lanka have created 19 different disease masks designed to terrify.
 But masks are not all dark and scary.
-The Inuit, and the Igbo of Nigeria, make comic or satiric masks specifically for merrymaking on a grand scale.
+The Inuit, and the Igbo of Nigeria, make comic or satirical masks specifically for merrymaking on a grand scale.

 Venetian masks, though, are hardly connected with hunting or healing; their mission in life is mirth and frivolity, with the occasional touch of seduction and glamour.

 “The season of Carnival changes the whole world,” wrote Carlo Goldoni, the 18th-century Venetian comic playwright.
 “Whether you are doing well or doing badly, Carnival cheers you up.”
 While the artistic creations have become increasingly more stunning, they also blocked everyone’s view of the simple acts of fantasy and whimsy of artisanal mask-makers.
 “Now,” one mask-maker said, “people are habituated to see a mask in a certain way.”